Selling Demand Response Using Options: Case Studies

 This section illustrates the proposed options market and validates the results through numerical simulation.
 We consider a particular time interval where the LSE needs to deliver electricity to a total load of $l=3 \text{MW}$.
 We emphasize that this is without any loss of generality because larger or smaller load can be captured by scaling the size of the options and load reduction.

 Define the information state $s$ as a real number between $0$ and $1$. i.e., $s \in [0,1]$.
-Here we use $s$ to represent the average wind energy level on the next day.
-Since the realization of wind is a random variable, $s$ is monotonically associated with the expectation of $w$.
-Given that this average number can be estimated with certain accuracy, it is reasonable to assume that $s$ is subject to a single-peaked probability distribution function (PDF) where the peak represents the most probable wind level.
-A natural candidate for the PDF is the truncated normal distribution.
-In this study, we set $\alpha(s)$ as:
+We assume that $s$ is unknown at time $t_0$ (e.g., one day ahead), but it known at time $t_1$ (e.g., one hour ahead).
+Here we associate $s$ with the average hourly wind energy level on the next day\footnote{Since the realization of wind is a random variable, $s$ is monotonically associated with the expectation of $w$.}.
+The probability distribution of $s$ and $w$ can be derived based on historic data.
+In particular, we collect the 5-minute wind generation data between Nov 2019 - May 2020 in California from CAISO \cite{winddata}.
+The data is scaled based on the size of the case study, where $s=0$ represents zero wind generation, and $s=1$ represents the maximum wind generation over this period.
+The histogram of $s$ is shown in Figure \ref{PDF_s}.
+The empirical distribution of $s$ can be constructed accordingly.
+To simplify the computation, we approximate the empirical distribution with a polynomial function to obtain closed-form expression of $\alpha(s)$.